No one is too young to make the world a better place!

 This is a brilliant book for introducing sophisticated ideas of social change to a young audience.
 It’s produced as a board book, suitable for reading to babies, and it’s cleverly designed with plenty to interest older children and adults, too.

-See also: Violet Mackerel’s Pocket Protest, by Anna Branford, a junior fiction book about two friends who start their own protest to save a favourite tree.
+See also: Violet Mackerel’s Pocket Protest, by Anna Branford (Walker), a junior fiction book about two friends who start their own protest to save a favourite tree.

 I am so brave